UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+### Part I: Helpdesk
+* Read the Message of the Day when you login!
+* If a user has problems with submitting a job, or needs a new application or extension to an existing application installed, or if their submissions are generated unexpected errors etc., an email can be sent to the helpdesk: `hpc­-support@unimelb.edu.au`.
+* Do not email individual sysadmins; we need consildated records.
+Please be informative about the error or issue.
+-- *Slide End* --

+-- *Slide* --
 ### Part 1: Supercomputers and High Performance Computers etc
 * "Supercomputer" means any single computer system that has exceptional processing power for its time.
 * One popular metric (LINPACK) is the number of floating­ point operations per second (FLOPS) such a system can carry out (http://top500.org).
 HPC Challenge is a broader, more interesting metric.
 * High Performance Computer (HPC) is any computer system whose architecture allows for above average performance.
-* High Throughput Computing (HTC) is an architecture for maximum job completion; capability vs capacity computing.
+High Throughput Computing (HTC) is an architecture for maximum job completion; capability vs capacity computing.
 -- *Slide End* --

 -- *Slide* --